I’m back, fuckers!

 Yeah, this show doesn’t exactly tackle those subjects with much respect.
 Rather, it throws them around as casually as a dog plays with a tennis ball until you’ve become desensitized to them completely.
 There is no tact in this series.
 At least it isn’t all that graphic most of the time.

 Until you read Zero.
 It practically turns into hentai in that one.

 The story’s pacing is also a complete mess.
 It’s too fast!
 Granted, it isn’t as bad in the manga, as the anime cuts a few crucial scenes, but it still isn’t good.
 Few events get the time they need to have a proper impact.
-The events do have a sense of cohesion, with certain events playing into another later down the line, but the major story arcs have little cohesion between them.
+Events do have a sense of cohesion, with certain events playing into another later down the line, but the major story arcs have little cohesion between them.